tweakoz/ork.build/README.md

 * Staging Folder - The container which consists of a top level folder in which all build products go and a set of environment variables
 * Module - a python script in OBT or OBT_SEARCH_PATH that describes and implements a subspace, dependency, target and SDK
-* Subspace - a subdivision of a staging folder containing build products for a specific target
+* Subspace - a subdivision of a staging folder containing build products for a specific target, or products for a foreign environment such as conda.
 * Dependency - a recipe for building a package into a subspace, for a target, using an SDK.
 * Host - the OS instance that is executing OBT in a shell.
 * Target - the OS that code is being generated for (via an SDK)
 * SDK - recipes for how to build products for a given target

+### SUPPORTED HOSTS

+* Linux x86-64 (tested with ubuntu 20.04 and 22.04)
+* Linux arm64 (tested with ubuntu 18.04 and 20.04)
+* MacOs x86-64 (tested with monterey and big sur)
+* MacOs arm64 (tested with monterey)

 ### USAGE